top of page

 ree

 From the empirical standpoint (vyavaharika satya), Saguna Brahman is real and indispensable.
-It accounts for the moral law of karma, the structure of dharma, and the harmony of the cosmos.
-Yet, from the absolute standpoint (paramarthika satya), even Ishvara as Saguna Brahman is mithya — dependent on pure, attributeless awareness.
+It accounts for dharma, karma, and the moral architecture of existence.
+Yet from the absolute standpoint (paramarthika satya), even this divine manifestation is mithya—dependent upon the attributeless Nirguna Brahman, pure awareness itself.

 Root & Meaning